T. Vijayaraghavacharya: Cochin kingdom

+Indian government

 In 1922, he was appointed Commissioner for India at the British Empire Exhibition, Wembley and was, in 1926, made Director of Industries.
 He also served for a short time as member of the Public Service Commission and in 1929, was appointed Vice-Chairman of the Imperial Council for Agricultural Research.

 Vijayaraghavacharya retired from the civil service on 25 December 1935.
 Four years later, he was appointed Diwan of Udaipur.

 Death

 Vijayaraghavacharya died on 28 February 1953 at the age of 77.